‘How great is the freedom to which you are called’ St Benedict

 have mercy on me, a sinner.

-Again, we pray it slowly and thoughtfully, thinking on the words, especially when we do not know what to pray for
+We pray it slowly and thoughtfully, focussing on the words, acknowledging and putting aside other thoughts, especially when we do not know what to pray for

 2. Use some of the prayers that we use in church.